 Observing is systematically gathering data from the empery with the senses.
-These data are used for the analysis to answer the research question.
+The observed data are used for the analyses to answer the research question.

 If you think observation is easy, I think you are wrong.
 You could say that it is easy, because what you have to report are the things you see, hear, taste, smell or feel.
 But as you know, people sometimes hallucinate, sometimes people are misled by the environment of what they see, hear, taste, smell or feel, and people give their own interpretation of what they experience.
 If five people have viewed an accident, the police receive five different descriptions of that accident.
 Senses are therefore not really reliable.

 To get valid and reliable information, scientists can record the information they want to analyse.
 The advantage of a recording is that it can be played as often as necessary.
 In addition, the scientist can show these recordings to other scientists.
 Now his research can be replicated by other scientists and this improves the quality of the research.

 Furthermore, if the observations are recorded, they can be coded by two or more people.
 If both (or more) observers give the same scores to the observed material (this can be done by calculating a correlation between the scores) there is high interobserver reliability.